Within Teamwork, you can create tasks in your projects via email.

 Image Placeholder

-Creating a single task
+Create a single task

 To create a single task, put the task title in the subject line of your email.
 Anything in the body of the email will be added into the task description.
 Attached files will be attached to the task when created.

-Creating multiple tasks
+Create multiple tasks

 To create multiple tasks, leave the subject blank and put each task on a new line in the body of the email with a blank line following each task.

-To add a short description, put it in curly braces when creating multiple tasks e.g: {quick description}.
+Description: To add a short description, put it in curly braces when creating multiple tasks e.g: {quick description}.

-Example (to be added to the email body):
+Example (to be added to the email body)

 Task number 1 {quick description}